A beautiful life.

 The memories I had of my uncle were good ones.
 He always struck me as someone who truly cared.
 He was smiling, happy and friendly, all things that made my siblings and I uncomfortable because we had no idea how to act around ‘outsiders’.

 And then I thought, what if I hadn’t called yet?
-What if I had waited and pushed it off like I did before?
+What if I had waited and pushed it off out of fear, like I did before?
 They just found out.
 I was able to talk to her before she got too weak.
 I was able to make contact with my cousin and when the time came, we were able to be there for my uncle to honor her life.
-God doesn’t make mistakes and I’m 100% certain He placed it on my heart to call when I did.
+God doesn’t make mistakes and I know without one doubt that He placed it on my heart to call when I did.

 Celebrating the Beauty